 We make every effort to provide our volunteers with the resources needed to perform professionally.
 All participants complete a mandatory, comprehensive orientation and training program.
-Online training prior to arrival followed by training and orientation after arrival is provided by the Conservancy and the National Park Service.
+Online training prior to arrival followed by training and orientation after arrival is provided by Yosemite Conservancy.

-A detailed manual is provided to each volunteer for reference while in service.
+Detailed manuals are provided to each volunteer for reference while in service.
 Ongoing assistance and support are available as needed.

-Orientation to the Art Center, its materials, and supplies are provided by the Art Programs staff.
+Orientation to the Art Program, its supplies, and operational procedures are provided by the Art Programs staff.
 Review of appropriate art projects and outdoor locations will occur, as well as interpretive training with Yosemite-specific information to enrich each project.